Azd: Eve of Islam

-Genetic Studies and Anthropology

-Genetic studies and research indicate that Azdite tribes belong to a genealogy that hails from the far north of the Arabian Peninsula, specifically from the Fertile Crescent region.
+Yemeni Folklore

+According to traditional medieval Yemeni folklore, the Azd tribal group originally lived in Yemen, until the collapse of the Ma'rib Dam when they began emigrating to other parts of the Arabian Peninsula due to the living conditions becoming unfavourable.
+This large movement out of Yemen has been dated to the late 3rd century CE.

+Anthropological and Genetic Background

+A genetic haplogroup often associated with Azdite tribes, J-BY74, has been indicated to have originated in Northern Arabia or the Levant.

 Branches

-In the 3rd century C.E., the Azd branched into four sub-branches, each led by one of the sons of Amr bin Muzaikiyya.
+In the 3rd century C.E., the Azd branched into four sub-branches, each led by one of the sons of Muzayqiya.

 Imran Bin Amr

 Imran bin Amr and the bulk of the tribe went to Oman, where they established the Azdi presence in Eastern Arabia.
 Later they invaded Karaman and Shiraz in Southern Persia, and these came to be known as "Azd Daba".
 Another branch headed west back to Yemen, and a group went further west all the way to Tihamah on the Red Sea.
 This group was to become known as "Azd Uman" after the emergence of Islam.

 Jafna bin Amr

 Jafna bin Amr and his family headed for Syria, where he settled and initiated the kingdom of the Ghassanids.
 They were so named after a spring of water where they stopped on their way to Syria.
 This branch was to produce: